The opportunity for advertisers with Contextual CTV

 Consolidated, normalized CTV reporting data for the first time

-Although CTV ad spending continues to grow, transparency into which inventory CTV buyers get is next to impossible due to wide variations in data availability, inconsistent and indecipherable app data and lack of industry-wide standards.
+Although Connected TV ad spending continues to grow, transparency into which inventory CTV buyers get is next to impossible due to wide variations in data availability, inconsistent and indecipherable app data and lack of industry-wide standards.

 - Ad Complete Impressions

 - OTT Advertising Service